microsoft/STL/README.md

 GitHub's GraphQL API requires authentication:

-1. Go to your [Personal Access Tokens][] on GitHub.
+1. Go to your [Fine-grained personal access tokens][] on GitHub.
 2. Click "Generate new token".
 3. Name it "STL Status Chart" or anything else you'd like.
+4. Set the expiration to be no greater than 180 days.
-4. Don't select any scopes.
-(This will be a "public access" token.)
+5. Don't change any other settings.
+(This will be a read-only token.)
-5. Click "Generate token".
+6. Click "Generate token".
 Keep this page open.
-6. In your `chart` repo, create a file named `.env` containing:
+7. In your `chart` repo, create a file named `.env` containing:
     ```
-    SECRET_GITHUB_PERSONAL_ACCESS_TOKEN=ghp_abcdABCD0123wxyzWXYZ6789
+    SECRET_GITHUB_PERSONAL_ACCESS_TOKEN=github_pat_MEOW
     ```
-7. Replace `ghp_abcdABCD0123wxyzWXYZ6789` with the personal access token that you just generated.
+8. Replace `github_pat_MEOW` with the personal access token that you just generated.
     + The token is unique, so it's used without your username.
-    + The [prefix][token-formats] will be `ghp_`.
-8. Save the `.env` file.
+9. Save the `.env` file.
-9. Close the page displaying your personal access token.
+10. Close the page displaying your personal access token.
-10. Clear your clipboard.
+11. Clear your clipboard.
-11. Verify that `git status` reports "nothing to commit, working tree clean".
+12. Verify that `git status` reports "nothing to commit, working tree clean".
     + This indicates that `.env` is being properly ignored.

 **The `.env` file now contains a secret - treat it with respect.**